VidunderGunder/ml-ady-report/README.md

 ![Agent](images/agent-brain.png)

-An agent trained with homogenous environments and features, will only handle a limited set of tasks, and respond badly to new situations.
+An agent trained with homogenous environments and features, will only handle a limited set of tasks and respond badly to new situations.

 ![Homogenous Training](images/homogenous-training.png)